graphql/graphql-wg/rfcs/AbstractFilter/README.md

-It's essential that the client know that this filtering is applied such that its normalized store does not become corrupted, and thus it was agreed that we should stick with passing the list of allowed types as an argument (since arguments already factor into npormalized cache keys).
+It's essential that the client know that this filtering is applied such that its normalized store does not become corrupted, and thus it was agreed that we should stick with passing the list of allowed types as an argument (since arguments already factor into normalized cache keys).

 ### Two specifications